Vaesea/Adel-Journey/README.md

 The name of the island is Emperor Island, named after Emperor Penguins.
 It also just so happens the main villain is an Emperor Penguin.

-## How to build the game
-It's not even been worked on yet, why would you wanna build it right now?

-Also, the versions of Haxe and HaxeFlixel used to build this are outdated right now!

-Wait until I upload the source code and then I'll add build instructions here.
+## Build Instructions
+I'll need to upgrade my Haxe and HaxeFlixel versions first before I can write build instructions, and they'll be in the wiki instead, not the readme.

 ## Other planned things
 These things are for the finished game, not the versions before that, although these could be added for the versions before it.
 I don't know how to code these right now so a pull request by someone else might be necessary for these to be added.